Kimberly Bryant is a nerd. Her daughter, Kai, is a geek. For Bryant, there’s a subtle yet important distinction between the two words.

-Bryant emphasizes that BGC teaches girls about leadership and entrepreneurship, and with those characteristics the girls inherently also learn about self-love, confidence, problem-solving and strength.
-Ensuring the girls know they can be leaders in their industry and not just followers is a core tenet of BGC, too.
+Bryant emphasizes that BGC teaches girls about leadership and entrepreneurship.
+With those characteristics, the girls inherently learn about self-love, confidence, problem-solving and strength.
+Ensuring the girls know they can be leaders in their industry, not just followers is a core tenet of BGC.
 “We want them to be the job creators and not just the job applicants,” Bryant says.

-Kimora Oliver, a 15-year-old girl who lives in Hayward, California, began attending Black Girls Code workshops in the Bay Area when she was just 8 years old.
+Kimora Oliver began attending Black Girls CODE workshops in the Bay Area when she was just 8 years old.
 Her first workshop taught girls to build a website in a day.
 Oliver created a site about endangered animals.

 “When I was younger, I was told coding and tech were all male-dominated fields,” Oliver says.
 “So to go into different types of workshops in the tech field when I was younger and as I grew up and see other girls who looked like me and were working toward the same goal to learn coding was very inspirational.”

 In the summer of 2012, Bryant and her team took their nascent nonprofit on the road.
 During their six-city tour, they hosted a summer workshop in the Bay Area.
 Bryant didn’t think to check the room before walking on stage to give her opening address.

 “I went into the room and almost passed out because there were 100 or so girls,” Bryant says.
 “We stopped counting after a while because there were rows and rows of girls.… That’s when we first knew we had something.
 This thing was going to take off.”

-Bryant has garnered countless accolades and awards over the years, from the White House Champions of Change for Tech Inclusion in 2013 to the prestigious Paraha-Aspen Education Fellowship.
+Bryant has garnered several accolades and awards over the years, from being honored as a Champion of Change for Tech Inclusion in 2013 to the prestigious Pahara-Aspen Education Fellowship.
 After getting Black Girls CODE off the ground, her primary focus became growth.

-“We know without a doubt if we teach one girl to code, she will teach 10 more,” Bryant said in her TED Talk.
-“Because women and girls are naturally change agents in their families and in their communities, and indeed in the world.
-By giving them this access, career skills and technology, we’re changing the trajectory of not just one girl, but we’re changing the collective trajectory of communities.”
+“We know without a doubt that if we teach one girl to code, she will teach 10 more,” Bryant said in her TED Talk.
+“Because women and girls are change agents, naturally, in both their families and their communities, and indeed in the world.
+So by giving them this access to skills and career skills and technology, we’re changing not just the trajectory of one girl, but we’re changing the collective trajectory of communities.”

 “The key piece of the puzzle was that I could absolutely see ahead to what could possibly happen in the future, because I had lived that personally,” Bryant says.
 “I was driven by that—wanting to change that outcome for my daughter before it happened by doing something today to shift this whole industry.”

 This article originally appeared in the Winter 2018 issue of SUCCESS magazine and was updated July 2023.
 Photo courtesy of Black Girls CODE.